aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/title/_index.md

 ### isAutomaticRotation() {#isAutomaticRotation--}

+<b>@deprecated.</b> Please use the 'isAutomaticRotation' property instead.
 Indicates whether the text of the chart is automatically rotated.

 ```javascript
 isAutomaticRotation() : boolean;